Euclidean space: Other coordinates

 As a Euclidean space is an affine space, one can consider an affine frame on it, which is the same as a Euclidean frame, except that the basis is not required to be orthonormal.
 This define affine coordinates, sometimes called skew coordinates for emphasizing that the basis vectors are not pairwise orthogonal.

 An affine basis of a Euclidean space of dimension n is a set of n + 1 points that are not contained in a hyperplane.
-An affine basis define barycentric coordinates for every point.
+An affine basis defines barycentric coordinates for every point.

 Many other coordinates systems can be defined on a Euclidean space E of dimension n, in the following way.
 Let f be a homeomorphism (or, more often, a diffeomorphism) from a dense open subset of E to an open subset of $\R^n.$ The coordinates of a point x of E are the components of f(x).
 The polar coordinate system (dimension 2) and the spherical and cylindrical coordinate systems (dimension 3) are defined this way.

 For points that are outside the domain of f, coordinates may sometimes be defined as the limit of coordinates of neighbour points, but these coordinates may be not uniquely defined, and may be not continuous in the neighborhood of the point.
 For example, for the spherical coordinate system, the longitude is not defined at the pole, and on the antimeridian, the longitude passes discontinuously from –180° to +180°.

 This way of defining coordinates extends easily to other mathematical structures, and in particular to manifolds.